Check out 16 Return-To-Work Programs In India For Ambitious Women Like You!

 Image source: a still from KKHH3

-Urmi Chakravorty is a military spouse and former educator-facilitator who has imbibed lasting life lessons from both her roles.
-A hands-on mom and read more...
+Urmi Chakravorty is a military spouse and former educator, who has imbibed lasting life lessons from both her roles.
+Her articles, stories and poetry have found space in The Hindu, The Times of India, Women' read more...

 Stay updated with our Weekly Newsletter or Daily Summary - or both!